github/hubot-scripts/README.md

 [existing script][example-script] and see how things are set up.
 Hubot scripts are written in CoffeeScript, a higher-level implementation of JavaScript.

-You'll also want to [add tests][hubot-script-tests] for your script; no one likes untested code.
-It makes Hubot sad.

 Additionally, it's extremely helpful to add [TomDoc][tomdoc] to the top of each file.
 (Check out [an example][example-script-doc]).
 We'll pull out the commands from those lines and display them in the generic, robot-wide `hubot help`